BrandonDell/Root2Roast/README.md

-# HobbyExchange
+# Root2Roast

 We are a platform designed for enthusiasts of all kinds to come together and celebrate their passions.
-Whether you're into photography, gardening, cooking, or any other hobby, Hobby Exchange is the best place to connect, share, and discover new interests.
+Whether you're into gardening, cooking, photography, or any other hobby, Hobby Exchange is the best place to connect, share, and discover new interests.

 ## Table of Contents